NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     The minimum angle, in degrees, at which rays must meet at a triangulated point to accept this point as valid.
 It must be a positive value.

+--forced-triangulation-distance <meters>
+    When triangulation fails, for example, when input cameras are inaccurate, artificially create a triangulation point this far ahead of the camera, in units of meters.
+Some of these may be later filtered as outliers.

 --overlap-limit <integer (default: 0)>
     Limit the number of subsequent images to search for matches to